Skip Navigation

 Don’t leave connectors in a “paused” state for more than a few hours.
 Paused connectors prevent WAL from being deleted, which can put the primary database at risk.
 It’s better to destroy the connector than to leave it paused for a long period.

 Change events that occur while a connector is paused are not guaranteed to make it into Kafka.
-In the event of a failover (due to a system failure or a scheduled maintenance), change events after the connector was paused will be lost.
+If a failover happens (due to a system failure or a scheduled maintenance), change events after the connector was paused are lost.

 If the connector is paused for a very long time on a busy database, the replication slot prevents Postgres from deleting unread write-ahead logs (WAL).
 As a result, the WAL drive can fill up, which causes the database to shut down.
 Our automation generally detects these situations ahead of time, but in a worst-case scenario, we must drop the replication slot to protect the database.
 In that rare case, change events wouldn’t make it to Kafka.